astyrisk/fill-in/README.md

 - [x] fix apply url
 - [x] implement PIN, UNPIN
 - [x] applied category for jobs
-- [ ] connect it with the python script to tailor the cv
+- [x] connect it with the python script to tailor the cv
+- [ ] tailor to handle multiple requests at the same time
+- [ ] shows a notification when the resume is done

+- [ ] when you click archive, the ui needs to updated correctly

+- [ ] when you archive or apply a job, remove the pin

+- [ ] myworkday support

 ## works on the following
 - https://jobs.lever.co/instructure/8218b205-0c5c-4cc7-99a6-6ba4befec9ab/apply?source=LinkedIn